 If your dog is injured or panicking, gently wrapping them up in a soft blanket can help calm them down and allow you to access their injury without being scratched or bitten.

 Microfiber is ultra absorbent and can help in sticky situations.
 Literally.

 A towel or blanket also offer a soft surface for you to rest your dog for an examination if the ground is too hot, hard, or covered in sharp rocks and you need to get a better look at what’s going on.

 7. Collapsible Travel Food and Water Bowls

-8. Bottled Water and Small Packages of Food or Treats
+8. Water And Small Packages of Food or Treats

 10. A Creature Comfort

-What would you include in your doggy first aid kit?
-Let us know in the comments!
+What would you include in your doggy first-aid kit?
+Are there any essentials we missed?
+Let us know in the comments below!